-The Group Executive Committee comprises the President and CEO, Heads of the business lines of the Company and its consolidated group, and the CFO, SEVP of Human Resources and CRO.
+The Group Executive Committee comprises the President and CEO, Executive Vice Presidents of the business lines of the Company and its consolidated group, and the CFO, SEVP of Human Resources and CRO.
 The Board of Directors shall confirm the composition of the Executive Committee.

-The members of the Group Executive Committee and their personal data and information on their responsibilities etc. can be found on pages 38-40 below.
-Information on remuneration applied to the members of the Group Executive Committee can be found on page 30 below.
+The members of the Group Executive Committee and their personal data and information on their responsibilities etc. can be found on pages 37-40 below.
+Information on remuneration applied to the members of the Group Executive Committee can be found on pages 28-29 below.

-Group Executive Committee work in 2011
+Group Executive Committee work in 2012

-Chaired by President and CEO Mikael Silvennoinen, the Group Executive Committee had 27 meetings in 2011.
-In addition to its regular meetings, the Executive Committee had four planning days themed around various issues.
+Chaired by President and CEO Mikael Silvennoinen, the Group Executive Committee had 30 meetings in 2012.
+In addition to its regular meetings, the Executive Committee had six planning days themed largely around the Group's strategy.

-The Group Executive Committee met to monitor the Group's strategy implementation and the implementation of strategic initiatives and to take measures required to ensure the completion of strategic initiatives.
-At its meetings during the second half of 2011, the Executive Committee prepared a strategy update for 2012 by analysing needs for changes to the current strategy vis-à-vis external and internal change drivers.
+In early 2012, the Group Executive Committee embarked on updating the strategy with a view to further specifying the existing strategy to be in line with the updated strategy of OP-Pohjola Group, and to updating strategic priorities.
+Strategy updates were completed during the second half of 2012 when the Board of Directors adopted the strategy.
+In addition, the Group Executive Committee met to monitor the Group's 2012 strategy implementation and the implementation of strategic initiatives and to take measures required to ensure the completion of the strategic initiatives.
 At its meetings, the Executive Committee discussed the Group's annual plan and risk policies and regularly analysed the financial performance and risk exposure of the Group and its business segments.
 It also monitored the financial performance of customer segments and the progress of key measures.
 In addition, it discussed key issues related to markets, the competitive and regulatory environment and evaluated the effect of related changes on the Group's operations.
-The Executive Committee also discussed all audit reports prepared in 2011 and other key issues pertaining to internal and external control.
-In 2011, it analysed regularly major purchases and projects.
-At its meetings in 2011, the Executive Committee regularly discussed and reviewed issues related to competence development and remuneration.

-Boards of Directors of Pohjola subsidiaries
+The Executive Committee discussed all audit reports prepared in 2012 and other key issues pertaining to internal and external control.
+In 2012, it analysed regularly major purchases and projects.
+At its meetings in 2012, the Executive Committee regularly discussed and reviewed issues related to competence development and remuneration.
+The Executive Committee prepared and analysed Pohjola Group's efficiency enhancement project and the Information and Consultation of Employees process and submitted the related proposals to the Board of Directors.

-The Board of Directors of each Pohjola's subsidiary shall ensure that all Pohjola Group companies are managed in compliance with applicable laws, rules and regulations, and Pohjola's principles.
+Boards of directors of Pohjola subsidiaries

-The Board of Directors of each major subsidiary comprises Pohjola Bank plc's President and CEO as Chairman and two to four members primarily from the Group Executive Committee.
+The board of directors of each Pohjola's subsidiary shall ensure that all Pohjola Group companies are managed in compliance with applicable laws, rules and regulations, and Pohjola's principles.
+The boards of directors of major subsidiaries are made up of members of the Group Executive Committee and management representatives of Pohjola Bank plc's parent institution, OP-Pohjola Group Central Cooperative.

-The Boards of Directors and Presidents/Managing Directors of major subsidiaries as of 31 December 2011
+The boards of directors and Presidents/Managing Directors of major subsidiaries as of 31 December 2012

-Board of Directors President/Managing Director Pohjola Insurance Ltd Eurooppalainen Insurance Company Ltd A-Insurance Ltd Mikael Silvennoinen (Chair), Vesa Aho, Jouko Pölönen, Reima Rytsölä and Eva Valkama Jouko Pölönen Pohjola Asset Management Ltd Mikael Silvennoinen (Chair), Vesa Aho, Jouko Pölönen and Reima Rytsölä Mikko Koskimies Pohjola Corporate Finance Ltd Petteri Änkilä (Chair), Hannu Jaatinen and Reima Rytsölä Timo Mäkeläinen Pohjola Property Management Ltd Mikko Koskimies (Chair), Rami Kinnala and Kirsi Hokka Markku Mäkiaho
+Board of directors President/Managing Director Pohjola Insurance Ltd Eurooppalainen Insurance Company Ltd A-Insurance Ltd Tony Vepsäläinen (Chairman), Mikael Silvennoinen, Vesa Aho and Juha Viljakainen Jouko Pölönen Pohjola Asset Management Ltd Tony Vepsäläinen (Chairman), Mikael Silvennoinen, Vesa Aho and Timo Liukkonen Karri Alameri Pohjola Corporate Finance Oy Petteri Änkilä (Chairman), Hannu Jaatinen and Reima Rytsölä Timo Mäkeläinen Pohjola Property Management Ltd Karri Alameri (Chairman), Rami Kinnala and Pasi Vuorinen Markku Mäkiaho